247sathish/AndroidPreparation/README.md

 ### What is View in Android?

-In Android, a View is a class that represents a basic building block for user interface (UI) components.
+In Android, a `View is a class that represents a basic building block for user interface (UI) components`.
 Views are used to create the visual structure of an app's UI, and to handle user interactions with the UI.

 Each View occupies a rectangular area on the screen and is responsible for drawing and event handling within that area.
 Views are subclassed to create more specific UI components, such as buttons, text fields, and lists.